zackarno/boring_but_important_notes/README.md

  Sometimes when running a background process in terminal that require a lot of files open in memory can run into error.
 In this case
  - `ulimit -n 100000` # 100000 is just an example and likely way more than enough, probably smart to adjust to less.

+ - After updatin R to silicon arm64 version I could now longer run R out of the terminal (i.e `caffeinate -i -s Rscript -e 'targets::tar_make()'`) .
+This seemed to be b/c it was not correctly identifying the `.libPaths()` .
+I messed around with `.zshrc` quite a bit, but eventually only solution was just `brew uninstall r` to get rid of the homebrew version.
+At the time I updated to arm version it was not on hombrew.

  ## Force RGB